lunatech-labs/lunatech-labs.github.com/jobs/_posts/2012-01-04-front-end-developer.md

 ### What we are offering

-We're situated in a beautiful building on the Heemraadsingel in Rotterdam.
+We’re situated in a beautiful building on the Heemraadsingel in Rotterdam.
 Our colleagues from all around the world make it a very relaxed atmosphere to work in.

 You get to set up your own working environment.
-Most us work on MacBook Pro's, but the choice is yours.
+Most us work on MacBook Pros, but the choice is yours.
 You will get to work on projects small (fun) and large (challenging).
 Learning is encouraged and actively supported.
 Being good at what you do is important to us.

 ### Send your CV

-Send us your CV with motivation to Egor Kloos (egor.kloos@lunatech.com), we're looking forward to hear from you.
+Send us your CV with motivation to Egor Kloos (egor.kloos@lunatech.com), we’re looking forward to hearing from you.
-If you have any websites to show us, including your own blog and or portfolio, please include these links in your CV.
+If you have any web sites to show us, including your own blog or portfolio, please include these links in your CV.